Jennifer (given name): Cultural influences

 Jennifer has been in use as a feminine given name in English-speaking countries since the 18th century.
-The name increased in use in Cornwall in southwest England in the 18th century when other Cornish names declined in use.
+The name increased in use in Cornwall in the 18th century when other Cornish names declined in use.
 The already popular nickname Jenny, which it shared with the well-used name Jane, probably increased usage of the name in Cornwall.
 Jennifer was primarily used in Cornwall and Devon in the early 19th century and was usually spelled Jenifer.
-In the United States, Jenifer as a feminine name was used mainly by Cornish immigrants in Wisconsin.
+In the United States, Jenifer, as a feminine name, was used mainly by Cornish immigrants in Wisconsin.
 It was also used for men in the United States, many of whom were probably named after Daniel of St. Thomas Jenifer, a Maryland politician.